-If you’re using an art canvas like ours, you could use low-tack masking tape, or even regular masking tape for your tape resist project but if you’re making your art on a piece of thick paper (i.e. poster board) or on cardboard, you’ll need to use actual painter’s tape.
+If you’re using an actual art canvas, you can use low-tack masking tape, or even regular masking tape.
+You could probably even use transparent tape.
+If you’re making your art on a piece of thick paper, poster board or cardboard, you’ll need to use painter’s tape.
 It’s not as sticky as masking tape, so it won’t rip the paper or cardboard when you pull it off.

 You can find painter’s tape at any hardware store or paint store, but I just buy mine at the Dollar store.

-The kids used the tape to make the designs that they wanted on their canvases, and then painted in the sections of their designs.
+The kids taped a design on their canvas and then they painted in the sections of their designs.

 One of the hooligans chose to make a Canadian flag.
 I love how she paint a heart in the middle of the flag, instead of a maple leaf.
 She did the same thing when we painted our Canada Day Rocks last month.

-Another hooligan made her name with the painter’s tape, and painted the background in rainbow colours.
+Another hooligan made her name with the tape, and painted the background in rainbow colours.

-The first and last letters of her name were a bit tricky to make because of the curves in the O and the A. She patiently tore her tape into small pieces and twisted some of the longer pieces to make it work.
+The O and the A were tricky, but she patiently tore her tape into small pieces and twisted some of the longer pieces to make it work.

 Another child chose to make a chevron pattern with pieces of tape.

-And the youngest hooligan made an abstract design with her painter’s tape.
+And the youngest hooligan taped an abstract design on her canvas.